 If between visits you become concerned about any area of your child's development, we urge you to call us.
 If the problem can not be handled over the phone, we may request to see your child, or we may suggest an appointment with an outside specialist.
 Please use us as a resource for helping your child.

-When appointments are scheduled between 18 and 48 months a developmental team member, PNP, and social worker will see your child.
+A developmental team member, medical team member, and social worker will see your child.

-Physical Examination: A member of our medical team will address any medical issues that may have arisen since your last visit at the clinic.
+Physical Examination: A member of our medical team will address any developmental and medical issues that may have arisen since your last visit at the clinic.
 They will again perform a physical examination.

 Social Work Visit: Our social worker is available to help families secure services or locate programs for their children.